ibm-cloud-docs/text-to-speech/http.md

 You can also use the following request headers, which are available for all {{site.data.keyword.watson}} service, with a synthesize request:

 -   `X-Watson-Learning-Opt-Out` indicates whether the service logs request and result data to improve the service for future users.
 To prevent IBM from accessing your data for general service improvements, specify <code>true</code> for the parameter.
 For more information, see [Controlling request logging for {{site.data.keyword.watson}} services](/docs/services/watson/getting-started-logging.html).
--   `X-Watson-Metadata` associates a customer ID with data that is passed with a request; see [Information security](/docs/services/text-to-speech/information-security.html).
+-   `X-Watson-Metadata` associates a customer ID with data that is passed with a request.
+For more information, see [Information security](/docs/services/text-to-speech/information-security.html).

 > **Note:** If you specify an invalid query parameter or JSON field as part of the input to the `/v1/synthesize` method, the service returns a `Warnings` response header that describes and lists each invalid argument.
 The request succeeds despite the warnings.